 Pamela Anderson was suicidal after a string of harrowing early sexual abuse, but her love of animals healed her.
 Anderson, who has been an international sex symbol since 1989 after starring on "Baywatch," said her childhood was marred by sexual abuse starting from age 6.

 "I did not have an easy childhood," Pamela revealed at the 2014 Cannes Film Festival.
 "Despite loving parents, I was molested from ages 6 to 10 by a female babysitter."

 Anderson made the shocking revelations while speaking on behalf of her charity, the Pamela Anderson Foundation, which supports animal rights, human rights, and environmental issues.

 Raped at 12 and Gang-Raped at 14

 At age 12, Anderson was raped while playing a board game at a friend's house.
-"I went to a friend's boyfriend's house," she recounted on her blog:
+"I went to a friend's boyfriend's house," she recounted in a now-deleted blog post:

 "While she was busy, the boyfriend's older brother decided he would teach me backgammon, which led into a back massage which led into rape - my first heterosexual experience," wrote Pamela.
 "He was 25 yrs old; I was 12.